Gaya/queryloader2/README.md

 -------

 **backgroundColor**

 (string) background color of the loader (in hex).

 **barColor**

 (string) background color of the bar (in hex).

+**percentage**

+(boolean) Set to true to enable percentage visualising.
+Default is false.

+**completeAnimation**

+(string) set the animation type at the end.
+Options: "grow" or "fade".
+Default is fade.

+**onLoadComplete**

+(function) this function is called once the loading is complete.
+This is handy when changing the animation at the end.

 **onComplete**

-(function) this function is called once the loading is complete.
+(function) this function is called once the loading and animation are completed.